Town Without Pity (song): Covers

-Gene Pitney also recorded a German version of the song entitled Blebe bei mir (lyrics: Frank Zieboltz) and an Italian version entitled Città Spietata.
+Gene Pitney also recorded a German version of the song entitled Bleibe bei mir (lyrics: Frank Zieboltz) and an Italian version entitled Città Spietata.

+Rock Guitarist Ronnie Montrose released an instrumental cover of the song in 1978 with Edgar Winter producing.
 The American rock band Thin White Rope released the song on their 1988 album Red Sun.
 John Travolta and Kirstie Alley say the song in the 1989 romantic comedy Look Who's Talking!
 The Dickies, an American punk band from California, also included the song in their program in 1989 as did the band Stray Cats in 1990.
 American melodic guitarist Neil Zaza covered the song in 1993.
 Eddi Reader's version of Town Without Pity spent three weeks in the UK Singles Chart in 1996.
 She released the song on her album Candyfloss and Medicine.
 Country singer Mandy Barnett also recorded the song in 1999.

 The American surf rock band Los Straitjackets from Nashville covered the song in 2004, and modern jazz alto saxophonist Richie Cole included Town Without Pity in his program in 2006.
 The Norwegian blues guitarist Vidar Busk also recorded the song in 2007.
 Lilli Passero released the song on her eponymous album in 2017.